City of Houston Annual Operating Budget Bootcamp - Proposed Version

-Welcome to the City of Houston's Fiscal Year 2017 Adopted Annual Operating Budget Bootcamp.
-Budgetary numbers only cover the Annual Operating Budget adopted budget numbers for FY17 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
-Please read the "Instructions" tab to learn how to play with the visualizations.
+Welcome to the City of Houston's Proposed Annual Operating Budget Bootcamp.
+Budgetary numbers only include the Annual Operating Budget proposed budget numbers for FY18 and adopted budget for prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
 If there are any problems, you can link directly to the dashboard by visiting this link.
 Quick Tip: If you get lost in the filters, click the reset button at the bottom of the dashboard.

 Table of Contents